-But before getting on our main topic, it is interesting to know Le Pellettier opinion on combustibility and Secret Fire preservation: “Je connais plusieurs Chimistes qui tiennent avec Quercetan, que les principes séminaux sont incorruptibles au feu.
-Mais j’aime mieux suivre le sentiment de Van Helmont qui croit le contraire & que l’expérience m’a fait reconnaître véritable plusieurs fois”.
-Or I know many chemists thinking, like Quercetanus, that seminal principles are imperishable to fire.
-But I prefer following Van Helmont opinion who believes the contrary, as from my experience.
+However, it will be interesting to know Le Pelletier’s views on combustibility and Secret Fire preservation: “Je connais plusieurs Chimistes qui tiennent avec Quercetan, que les principes séminaux sont incorruptibles au feu.
+Mais j’aime mieux suivre le sentiment de Van Helmont qui croit le contraire & que l’expérience m’a fait reconnaître véritable plusieurs fois”, I know many chemists thinking, like Quercetanus, that seminal principles are imperishable to fire, but I prefer following Van Helmont opinion who believes the contrary, as from my experience.

-“Among Salts Fixum no one has more virtue than Tartar Salt (1), this is why we called it Alcalium Republica or Republic of Alkalis, and among essential oils, no one has more properties than Turpentine Oil, and the required heat has not to exceed that of Spring Sun”.
+“Among Salts Fixum, no one has more virtue than Tartar Salt (1), this is why we called it Alcalium Republica or Republic of Alkalis, and among essential oils, no one has more properties than Turpentine Oil, and the required heat has not to exceed that of Spring Sun”.

-“In his Occulta et Secreta Circulatione, or in secret and occult circulation (2), Van Helmont states that when trying to mix Tartar Salt and ethanol (rectified Spirit of wine) the first one sinks to the bottom like sand in water”.
-In fact, Ethanol is often involved in moving salts up to the top of the vessel.
+“In his Occulta et Secreta Circulatione, or secret and occult circulation (2), Van Helmont states that when trying to mix Tartar Salt and ethanol (rectified Spirit of wine) the first one sinks to the bottom like sand in water”.
+Ethanol is often involved in moving salts up to the top of the vessel.

 “But when dealing with alkaline salts and essential oils, the way of one turns in the way of the other.
 Coal stirrers have to understand their means of coction and union imitating nature.
 The fameus Van Helmont Adroph derives from that”

-Pages 157 to 177 have been fully translated: “Alkalis & Essential oils, exactly prepared, kissing each other by bonds of love.
-Which seems a kind of urine smell in the form of a mixture of soap, whiteness & the consistency of cream.
-Keep up your decoction until the mixture comes to a union, and oil and salt can both dissolve in the Spirit of wine, without grease appearing on the surface of the Spirit.
+Pages 157 to 177 have been fully translated: “Alkalis & Essential oils, exactly prepared, kissing each other by bonds of love, which seems a kind of urine smell in the form of a mixture of soap, whiteness & the consistency of cream.
+Keep up your decoction until the mixture comes to a union, and oil and salt can both dissolve in the Spirit of wine without grease appearing on the surface of the Spirit.
 This solution is made in the spirit of wine, and this spirit certainly will mingle with oil and salt, so these two things will be radically & inseparably united.

-When the volatile spirit is exactly dephlegmated, you will unite with Balsamic Elixir, digesting them together until Spirit becomes one & the same thing with Elixir which is the most fixed, yet you are sure that both are volatile.
+When the volatile spirit is exactly dephlegmated, you will unite with Balsamic Elixir, digesting them together until Spirit becomes one & the same thing with Elixir, which is the most fixed.
+Yet, you are sure that both are volatile.

 You saw Alkali & essential oil, their mixing, digestion, nutrition & union, to such a proportion that the volatile is united with fixed and that the two become volatile & spiritual one by the other.

-Therefore as a true philosopher give them fire and make them fly by a suitable heat: but if it happens it does not come as easily as you want, then you have to soak them suitable with a suitable liquor or with a good wine or spirit, and you will then dry out to slow digestion, as you did before so that by every movement they eat, and become increasingly volatile & spiritual until they sublime at a gentle and heat in the form of a glorious Salt.
+Therefore as a true philosopher, give them fire and make them fly by a suitable heat: but if it happens it does not come as easily as you want, then you have to soak them suitable with a suitable liquor or with a good wine or spirit, and you will then dry out to slow digestion, as you did before so that by every movement they eat, and become increasingly volatile & spiritual until they sublime at a gentle and heat in the form of a glorious Salt.
 The vegetable kingdom possesses no more excellence in Medicine than that.

-To make the Samech, made, that the pure Spirit of Wine, pure Salt of Tartar are digested together, without mixing of anything else that’s is not true spiritual love which is the ethereal fire, the secret fire, real & only ferment cause, and in a few days, most of the Spirit will be retained in the salt, carefully separate phlegm, and pour again new spirit over the salt so much as it is lost.
+To make the Samech, made, that the pure Spirit of Wine, pure Salt of Tartar are digested together, without mixing of anything else that’s is not true spiritual love which is the ethereal fire, the secret fire, real & only ferment cause.
+In a few days, most of the Spirit will be retained in the salt, carefully separate phlegm, and pour new spirit again over the salt so much as it is lost.
 You can each time pour four times both Spirit of Salt.
 Thus four or five reiterations, or six if you like, and you’ll have a dyed balm with Ruby color flavoring & smells wonderful.
 It’s the excellent Medicine that Van Helmont called Balm or Arcane Samech.

 You can make its greatest exaltation in this way: make this Balm, without any foreign addition to its substance, dried, with no misty Vulcan heat: for it is like a hungry child who asks for food, you would give in several moderate Imbibitions until the wheel has turned seven times on it.
-After that let the fly at a moderate heat of the sand, and you’ll have a very good Salt Essential, balsamic, which is the height of alkalis in the use of medicine and deserves to be regarded as the crown Doctor.
+After that, let the fly at a moderate heat of the sand, and you’ll have a very good Salt Essential, balsamic, which is the height of alkalis in the use of medicine and deserves to be regarded as the crown Doctor.

-As for the conjunction of these two ways, there is no need to talk more, after teaching how to dissolve the salt & oil united in the Spirit of Wine, and distill them together; & desiccation after feeding with the same Spirit five, six, or seven times or more as you decide.
+As for the conjunction of these two ways, there is no need to talk more after teaching how to dissolve the salt & oil united in the Spirit of Wine and distill them together; & desiccation after feeding with the same Spirit five, six, or seven times or more as you decide.

-Alkali, therefore, reduces the Elixir with two or three times of turpentine oil, until the salt & oil can be dissolved in the Spirit of Wine without separating.
+Alkali, therefore, reduces the Elixir with two or three times of turpentine oil until the salt & oil can be dissolved in the Spirit of Wine without separating.
 To dissolve this elixir in the flavored Spirit of Wine with cinnamon.
 Separate the Spirit of balm or Samech by distilling and removing the phlegm from one another & join them together.

 And not to remain idle but to adorn (4) my Sparta, as they say, (exornare spartam meam), I contented myself waiting for something better to do some tests, in small quantities, only to see them.

-How to volatilize the alkali with turpentine oil, given by Starkey to Richard Matthew; to make the Diaphoretic & Diuretics Pill, which took so much reputation in England.
+How to volatilize the alkali with turpentine oil, given by Starkey to Richard Matthew, to make the Diaphoretic & Diuretics Pill, which took so much reputation in England.